sl4cks/CS499Project2/README.md

         a lot higher, maybe 10 or so at 1.0, your choice.
 Your LPF should implement the 2-pole low-pass Butterworth filter in the lecture notes.

-3. If you were really cool, you'd implement an HPF, BPF, and NotchFilter.
+3. If you were really cool, you'd implement an HPF, BandPassFilter, and NotchFilter.

 C) MIXER